 Step 8 – Close the deal

-Your lender will provide you with a Loan Estimate (LE) detailing your closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of getting your application.
+Your lender will supply you with a Loan Estimate (LE) detailing closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of getting your loan application.

-This estimate is formed from the loan amount.
-RESPA requirements require that it has to include all closing costs and be within a strict range of accuracy, and I'll analyze the estimate and let you know if it all looks permissible.
+This estimate rests on the loan amount, and RESPA requirements require that it has to involve all closing costs and be within a precise range of accuracy.
+I'll go over the estimate and let you know if it all looks okay.

-Then it's time to close on your home.
-This will probably take place at a title company or escrow office and is often a smooth and relaxing occasion.
+Then it's time to close on your house.
+This should occur at a title company or escrow office and will most likely be a smooth and stress-free occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything, be sure to contact me at 401-932-9005 or e-mail me at .
+And if you need anything, make sure you call me at 401-932-9005 or e-mail me at .